ILIAS-eLearning/ILIAS/templates/default/guidelines-scss-coding.md

 The Tools layer MUST define mixins, silent extensible classes, functions, media queries and animations that are used in lower layers of the SCSS.

-Tools MAY be used in various other sections in the SCSS.
 They MUST provide uniform definitions for common concepts and problems, and thus foster visual homogenity in the system.
 They substantiate variables from the Settings into more concrete concepts.

+Tools MAY be used in various other sections in the SCSS.

 Past layouts and HTML templates heavily rely on CSS utility classes like "ilCenter" or "smallred" for some formatting.
-In the future, these kinds of CSS utility classes are deprecated and SHOULD NOT be used except for yet ro be determined exceptions.
+In the future, these kinds of CSS utility classes are deprecated and SHOULD NOT be used except for yet to be determined exceptions.
 These utility use cases SHOULD be covered by Tool functions and mixins that are being called on lower levels or extensions to silent Tool classes.

 Tools MUST not generate CSS code before being used on lower levels.